 CMMI models are designed to describe discrete levels of process improvement.
-In the continuous representation, capability levels provide a recommended order for approaching process improvement within each process area.
-At the same time, the continuous representation allows some flexibility for the order in which the process areas are addressed.
-[FM103.HDA101.T107]
+In the staged representation, maturity levels provide a recommended order for approaching process improvement in stages.
+As illustrated in Figure 1, maturity levels organize the process areas.
+Within the process areas are generic and specific goals as well as generic and specific practices.
+Common features organize generic practices.
+[FM103.HDA101.T109]

-This representation focuses on best practices your organization can use to improve processes in the process areas it has chosen to address.
+This representation focuses on best practices your organization can use to improve processes in the process areas that are within the maturity level it chooses to achieve.
 Before you begin using a CMMI model for improving processes, you must map your processes to CMMI process areas.
 This mapping enables you to control process improvement in your organization by helping you track your organization's level of conformance to the CMMI model you are using.
 It is not intended that every CMMI process area maps one to one with your organization's processes.
-[FM103.HDA101.T108]
+[FM103.HDA101.T110]

-Capability Levels
+Maturity Levels